-Game, set and mask: fans trickle in on first day of Australian Open
+Game, set and mask: Fans trickle in on first day of Australian Open

 The tournament will welcome about half its usual capacity, with crowds limited to 30,000 fans a day, at its sprawling site divided into three distinct zones around the main showcourts named after Australian tennis greats Margaret Court and Rod Laver, and former state leader John Cain.

-There was no rush of spectators early on Monday and it was not clear if it was the overcast sky and 17 Celsius (62.6 Fahrenheit) temperature or coronavirus concerns keeping people away.
+There was no rush of spectators early on Monday and it was not clear if it was the overcast sky and 17 degrees Celsius temperature or coronavirus concerns keeping people away.

 Organisers, expecting a slow start to the two-week championship, are stressing safety with masks, physical distancing and contact-tracing at the ready to stem any outbreak.